Health and Travel Alerts Learn More Left arrow

 Akihabara

 Ask a gamer what Tokyo is known for, and they are sure to answer Akihabara.
-Known as the “Electric City,” this animated Tokyo neighborhood is a hub of all things pop culture and electronics, with stores hawking gadgets and games, and arcades offering hours of entertainment.
+Known as the “Electric City,” this animated neighborhood is a hub of all things pop culture and electronics, with stores hawking gadgets and games, and arcades offering hours of entertainment.

 The area is equally renowned for its animanga culture, an amalgamation of anime, Japan’s animated cartoons, and manga, referring to comics and other forms of animation.
 Enthusiasts of either will find all the latest releases, vintage collectibles, and every pop-up-themed event they could dream of in this immersive pocket of the city.